FALMOUTH ROUTE ONE INFRASTRUCTURE PROJECT

 So with that in mind, please allow us to thank everyone – businesses, residents, commuters and residents – for your patience!

 WORK CURRENTLY UNDERWAY:

-As of Tuesday, September 16, crews were working on – or completed – the following:
+As of Tuesday, October 21, crews were working on – or have completed – the following:

 WORK YOU’RE LIKELY TO SEE IN THE UPCOMING SEVEN DAYS: